 Agron also has the dubious honour of being the only recurring character from the first two seasons to survive the show, and he only gets introduced half a season into the story.
 This means the show managed to kill off all characters that it started with and who had more than a line or two of dialogue, as well as everyone from the prequel season.

 While not everybody dies, characters are far from entirely safe in the show.
 Major characters have been killed off with no warning, including all three main characters over the course of a single series.
 As of the end of season 6, only two season 1 characters remain employed at Thames House.

-The short-lived Spin-Off, Spooks Code Nine, naturally had to play with this, killing off the team leader at the end of the first episode.
+The short-lived Spin-Off, Spooks: Code 9, naturally had to play with this, killing off the team leader at the end of the first episode.
 Of course, this being Spooks, everybody was pretty much expecting it.